dnebauer/Printer-Dialog/README.md

 Install using your favourite package manager.

-If you prefer to install vim plugins from git repositories manually, then you know enough and don't need any further help.
+If you prefer to install vim plugins from git repositories manually, then you don't need any additional help.

 Print dialog
 ------------

-The plugin provides a dialog to change many printer settings before starting to print.

-The print dialog is opened with `<Leader>pd`.
+The plugin provides a print dialog that is opened with `<Leader>pd`.
 In the dialog you can alter print settings and start printing or cancel the dialog.

 The following settings can be changed: